AliHafeez337/vue-rtl-i18n-aragon-bootstrap/README.md

 ### Project credits

-This project is developed by AliHafeez337 for XAPPRIKA.
+This project is developed by AliHafeez337.

 # vue-rtl-i18n-aragon-bootstrap